Reading the Bible like a real bookWritten by Subby Szterszky

 It’s imperative, therefore, to ask the right questions when approaching any text, especially a passage of Scripture.
 What is the immediate setting?
 What comes right before and after it?
 How does it fit with the rest of the book?
 Under what circumstances was it written?
 What is its place and function in the overall scheme of God’s Word?

-At some point in their lives, most people have to write a variety of things in different styles for any number of occasions: term papers, job applications, notes to loved ones, public speeches, work reports.
-Similarly, they’ll read books of different kinds either out of necessity or by choice: textbooks, novels, poetry, biographies, travel guides, instruction manuals.
+Throughout their lives, most people have to write a variety of things for different occasions: term papers, job applications, notes to loved ones, public speeches, work reports.
+Similarly, they’ll read books of different kinds, whether out of necessity or choice: textbooks, novels, poetry, biographies, travel guides, instruction manuals.

-All of these genres of writing have their own conventions in terms of tone, grammar, word choice, and so on.
-Some make extensive use of symbols and metaphors while others deal mostly in factual information.
-These stylistic cues are readily apparent to both writers and readers.
-Nobody confuses a historical novel with an IKEA furniture catalogue.
+All these genres have their own conventions of tone, grammar, structure, and so on.
+Some make extensive use of symbols and metaphors while others deal mostly in facts.
+These stylistic cues are evident to both authors and readers.
+Nobody confuses a historical novel with a furniture catalogue.
 If asked to produce a financial report, an employee won’t write a love letter by mistake.

-And so it is with the Bible, a collection of 66 documents written by different human authors for a variety of purposes over a span of 1,500 years.
-As such, it contains a number of genres: history, poetry, prophecy, law codes, letters, and more.
-These genres cannot be read properly with a one-size-fits-all approach.
+And so it is with the Bible, a collection of 66 documents written by different human authors in a variety of settings over a span of 1,500 years.
+It contains a diverse palette of genres: history, poetry, prophecy, law codes, letters, and more.
+These genres cannot be read with a one-size-fits-all approach.
 History must be allowed to speak as history, not as myth or metaphor to comply with modern prejudices.
-On the other hand, poetry must be allowed its full effect, not coldly dissected phrase by phrase, its metaphors reduced to wooden literalisms.
+On the other hand, poetry must be permitted its full effect, not dissected phrase by phrase, its metaphors reduced to wooden literalisms.

-Thanks to postmodernism, it has become unfashionable in recent times to speak of authorial intent.
+Thanks to the lingering influence of postmodernism, it has become unfashionable in academic literary circles to speak of authorial intent.
 We cannot know for certain what an author intended or even what his text truly means, hardline postmodernists will insist.
 All we can do is bring our own interpretation to the text, drawn from our own cultural biases.

-Such an idea doesn’t bear up under too much scrutiny, however.
-The meaning and intent behind a traffic sign or a warning label is fairly clear.
-Or at least it had better be.
-As a rule, authors don’t embark on a fool’s errand.
-They have something to communicate and more often than not, they succeed in doing so, relying on the reader’s ability to correctly discern what they wrote.
+Such an idea doesn’t bear up under scrutiny, however.
+The intent behind a traffic sign or warning label is clear – or at least it had better be.
+Writers aren’t engaged in a fool’s errand.
+They have something to say and usually succeed in saying it, relying on the reader’s ability to understand what they meant.

 To be sure, every reader brings his or her personal and cultural assumptions to a text.
-However, that doesn’t make it impossible to derive the text’s true meaning, or render it open to every remotely feasible interpretation.
+But that doesn’t make it impossible to derive the text’s true meaning, or render it open to every feasible interpretation.

 The human authors of Scripture wrote with purpose.
 They each used their own style and voice to speak into their own situation, addressing the issues of their day.
-At the same time, they were instruments in God’s hands, speaking the very words He wished to convey, both to their generation and to all future ones as well.
+At the same time, they were instruments in God’s hands, writing the words he wished to convey, both to their generation and to future ones as well.

-Reading for pleasure is typically associated with reading fiction as a leisure activity, perhaps lying on a beach with a cold drink and a pile of cheap novels.
-But that’s much too narrow a definition.
-For many readers, a history, biography or travelogue is at least as pleasurable as a novel, if not more so.
-There are even those who derive the most pleasure from a book on math or theoretical physics.
+Reading for pleasure is generally associated with reading fiction as a leisure activity, perhaps lying on a beach with a cold drink and a pile of novels.
+But that’s far too narrow a definition.
+For many readers, a history book, biography or travelogue is at least as pleasurable as a novel, if not more so.
+There are even those who derive the greatest pleasure from a book on mathematics or theoretical physics.

-All well-written books can be beautiful on their own terms, regardless of their subject.
-They have the power to move the mind, inspire the imagination, or simply delight the eye and ear with their artful use of language.
+All well-written books can be beautiful on their own terms, regardless of subject.
+They have the power to move the mind, inspire the imagination, and delight the eye and ear with their artful use of language.

-This is only to be expected.
+This is to be expected.
 God loves beauty and creativity.
-He made a world that’s teeming with it, and human creatures who can respond to it and produce it themselves.
+He made a world teeming with it, and humans who can respond to it and produce it themselves.
 His Word is full of stirring narratives, beautiful songs and elegantly framed wisdom.
 It’s not meant to be merely absorbed and analyzed, but rather to be savoured and enjoyed.
-Bible readers do themselves a great disservice – not to mention a dishonour to their God – when they fail to do so.
+Bible readers do themselves a disservice – not to mention dishonour to their God – when they fail to do so.

 People who love books often describe the reading experience as encountering the author.
-They don’t just mean the author’s ideas; they mean the author himself or herself.
-Through the words on the page, the author’s mind, heart and personality are revealed.
-The result is a certain kind of intimacy, an acquaintance or even a friendship made over distances of time and place.
+They don’t just mean the author’s ideas; they mean the author herself or himself.
+Through the words on the page, the author’s mind, heart and personality appear.
+The result is a kind of intimacy, an acquaintance or even a friendship made over distances of time and place.

 In the Scriptures, readers encounter the poetic soul of David, the grief of Jeremiah, the historical care of Luke, the love of John.

-But of course the Bible is far more than just a human book, written by mortal authors who are long dead.
-It’s also the eternal Word of the living God, through which He reveals His mind and heart, His personality and purposes.
+But of course, the Bible is far more than just a human book, written by mortal authors who are long gone.
+It’s also the eternal Word of the living God, through which he reveals his mind and heart, his character and purposes.

-In his book, A Peculiar Glory, John Piper makes an eloquent case that the Scriptures are not so much a picture of God, but rather a portal through which to see God.
-Piper likens it to the difference between a painting of the mountains hanging on a wall, and a large window opening directly onto a breathtaking vista of those same mountains.
+In his book, A Peculiar Glory, John Piper makes a compelling case that the Scriptures are not so much a picture of God, but rather a portal through which to see God.
+Piper likens it to the difference between a painting of the mountains hanging on a wall, and a large window opening onto a breathtaking vista of those same mountains.

-And that’s precisely what the Bible, treated as a real book, affords the reader: direct, life-shaping encounter with the God of the universe in all His beauty and glory, as ultimately displayed in the person of His Son, Jesus Christ.
+And that’s precisely what the Bible, read as a real book, offers the reader: direct, life-shaping encounter with the God of the universe in all his beauty and glory, ultimately displayed in the person of his Son Jesus.

 Sources and further reading

-John Piper, A Peculiar Glory: How the Christian Scriptures Reveal Their Complete Truthfulness, Wheaton, IL: Crossway, 2016.
+John Piper, A Peculiar Glory: How the Christian Scriptures Reveal Their Complete Truthfulness, Crossway, 2016.